Harmouch101/Zenoh-Face-Recognition/README.md

 ```bash
 $ docker image ls      # or $ docker images
 ```
-<p> which will output the following if the image is successfully stored on your local machine :</p>
+<p> Which will output the following if the image is successfully stored on your local machine :</p>

 ```
  REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
  eclipse/zenoh       latest              a2056fe06164        7 weeks ago         238MB
 ```
-<p> in the beginning, there are no containers on the machine:</p>
+<p> In the beginning, there are no containers on the machine:</p>

 ```bash
 $ docker ps